 - Inclusionary Housing: The City conducted a residential sector feasibility study (study) as a part of the HCIS process.
 The study presents an economic analysis to evaluate the financial feasibility of various new construction residential product types and densities, and the cost for developers to comply with an onsite affordable housing obligation through application of an inclusionary housing ordinance.
 The study concludes that an inclusionary mechanism 10% low, or 5% low and 5% very low would be economically infeasible for all but one housing product type (for-sale townhomes) analyzed.
 City staff included revisions to the draft housing element to address further study and research on inclusionary mechanisms, including land value recapture (Program 2.9 Inclusionary Housing Assessment). - Minimum Density: Minimum density requirements exist within certain zoning designations.
 Table 33-98b of Article 6 Residential Zones states, "No vacant or underdeveloped lot or parcel of land in any R-3, R-4, and R-5 zone shall be improved or developed at a density below seventy (70) percent of the maximum permitted density.
 Exceptions to the minimum density requirement may be granted in writing as part of the plan approval required by section 33-106 provided the development will not preclude the city from meeting its housing needs as described in the housing element of the Escondido general plan.
 Minimum density requirements shall not apply to property owners seeking to enhance or enlarge existing dwelling units or construct other accessory structures on a site."
-Further, the draft East Valley Specific Plan includes minimum density requirements for residential development (Section 3.2, Table 3-1, pp. 19-20). - Review Periods/Public Participation: In response to concerns regarding review periods of revised drafts and the need for additional public participation, the City has voluntarily provided a 30day review period on this revised draft of the housing element, and will discuss the revisions at the regularly scheduled planning commission meeting on May 10th to inform the planning commission and general public of draft revisions included in the housing element.
+Further, the draft East Valley Specific Plan includes minimum density requirements for residential development (Section 3.2, Table 3-1, pp. 19-20). - Review Periods/Public Participation: Subsequent to the August 2021 adoption, and in response to concerns regarding review periods of revised drafts and the need for additional public participation, the City provided a voluntary 30-day review period on the initial revised draft of the housing element in May 2022, and held a public meeting on May 10th at the regularly scheduled planning commission to inform the planning commission and general public of revisions included in the draft housing element.
+Subsequent revisions to the May 2022 draft included additional refinement to meet HCD's concerns regarding AFFH programs.
+The City provided a voluntary 14-day review period for the revisions submitted to HCD in October 2022; the October revisions are the changes proposed for adoption.